 One of the main benefits of podcasts is that they are easy to consume content, anytime and anywhere.
 Many listen to their favorite programs while exercising, driving, running errands, waiting in lines and even while washing dishes or at work.

-Clearly, mobile devices and Smartphones, and specifically the iPhone, have been the driver of growth the last few years because they make podcast downloading and consumption a cinch.
+Clearly, mobile devices and Smartphones have been the driver of growth the last few years because they make podcast downloading and consumption a cinch.